 Habits for Your Young Child

-I dug into this topic in my eBook (listed above!) but I want to share Charlotte Mason’s “big three” habits.
+Habits for The Early Years: A Mother's Journal digs into habits to work on with young children, but I want to share Charlotte Mason’s “big three” habits.
 She wrote about these the most in-depth, and I see them as being the most beneficial for the early years.
 These habits are attention, obedience, and truthfulness.

 During these years, we model habits for our little ones.
 I think it’s important to not only work on our children’s habits, but to make sure that we are appropriately modeling habits we want them to develop.